apogeum/data_science_training/1_Basics/README.md

  The `=` symbol is called **assignment**.
  After running the cell, the variable `someint` has been assigned a **value** of 10.
  Assignment operation does not result in any output.
- That is why we use `print()` function to be able to view our variable.
+ That is why we use `print()` function to be able to view our assigned value.

 Let's try assigning some more variables.
 * Run a new cell: